rlivings39/cpp-practice/README.md

 **Overlapping sub-problems** means that the space of sub-problems must be small so that any recursive algorithm solving the problem should solve the same sub-problems over and over rather than generating new sub-problems.
 Dynamic programming solves each sub-problem only once:

 * **Top-down** approach: The direct fallout of recursive formulation.
 If a solution can be formed by recursively using solutions to sub-problems, one can memoize solutions to the sub-problems
 * **Bottom-up** approach: We can try to solve the sub-problems first and then use their solutions to build-on and arrive at solutions to bigger problems.
-This can be tabular by iteratively generating solutions to bigger and bigger sub-problems.
+Solve the problems in increasing size (or some other ordering).
+Store the solutions to the "smaller" problems and refer to them when constructing the solutions to the larger problems.

 Strategy: